Alejogb1/job-board/blog-data/what-does-fatload-mmc-and-bootm-means-in-the-uboot.md

 The important detail is that `fatload` needs a working mmc driver in uboot and that needs to be compiled in the uboot build phase that can cause you anoying debugging session if you didnt compile it in you just get "mmc not found" or something like that and you start chasing the wrong bug.

-Okay now onto `bootm`.
+ now onto `bootm`.
 This command its responsible for actually starting the kernel.
 Its the moment all your work will pay off.
 In its simple use `bootm` takes a memory address argument where a valid kernel image is and then starts executing the code from that address.
 The kernel is a compressed image so `bootm` also handles the decompressing of the kernel so there is no need to manually do that.

 And here's the thing `bootm` isn't just for raw kernels.
 It also works with what's called a "uImage" format which is a kernel wrapped with some metadata and checksums.
 It is the most used format in the uboot world.
 This metadata is important because it indicates to uboot information about what to load or how to load it if it's a kernel or if it is some other kind of archive.